Our hair goes through chemical exposures every day, leaving hair with a lot of buildup on the scalp and hair strands.

 - Wet hair and apply it to the scalp and hair strands.

 - Keep it on for about 15 minutes and wash it with water—no need to use shampoo after this hair cleanser.

 4. Baking Soda

 What does Baking Soda do to Gray Hair?

 Ingredients with high pH are considered effective in removing buildups.

 Baking soda has a pH level of 9, which is much higher than the average pH level of the scalp and hair, which ranges between 3.6-5.5.

 Baking soda is abrasive and can dry out hair and scalp.
-This is the reason that baking soda is not good for gray hair and it must be used cautiously.
+This is the reason that baking soda can be harsh on gray hair and it must be used cautiously.
 Regular use of baking soda on gray hair can be damaging in the long term, but it can be used once in a while.

 A few silver sisters had some great experiences getting the brassiness or yellowness out of their grey hair with the help of baking soda.